boots-edu/textbook/source/text/6-polymorphism/member_access.md

 Assume that the Musical Instrument has a ```name```, a ```musical key``` (ie. C#, Bb), and a ```year invented``` field as well as a method ```getName()``` which returns the name of the instrument.

 Then all the other classes ALSO have those fields.
-We don’t need to recreate them in our child since we ***inherit*** them from the parent class.
+We don't need to recreate them in our child since we ***inherit*** them from the parent class.
 This is one of the primary benefits of inheritance.

 > Note: Cellos have a name, key and year field and a getName() method automatically due to inheritance.